vogelpi/opentitan/hw/ip/otbn/doc/isa.md

 It also includes a hardware call stack and hardware loop instructions.
 The big number subset is designed to operate on 256b WDRs.
 It doesn't include any control flow instructions, and just supports load/store, logical and arithmetic operations.
+For some of the logical and arithmetic operations exist packed SIMD variants.
+These instructions operate on sub words of the 256b WDRs.

 In the instruction documentation that follows, each instruction has a syntax example.
 For example, the `SW` instruction has syntax: